-Here Are the Political Moments From the 2017 Grammy Awards
+Here Are the Most Political Moments From the 2017 Grammy Awards

 Paris Jackson

-Michael Jackson's daughter Paris used her short time on the Grammys stage to show support for those protesting the construction of the Dakota Access Pipeline.
+Michael Jackson's daughter Paris used her short time on the Grammy stage to show support for those protesting the construction of the Dakota Access Pipeline.

 "We could really use this excitement at a pipeline protest, guys," she said to the rowdy crowd.
 "Hashtag no DAPL."